Negan: "Call to Arms"

-While in his cell, Negan is approached by Brandon Rose, a young Hilltop resident who bears a grudge against Rick, Carl, Sophia, and the Whisperers; Rick killed his father as an act of self-defense, Carl beat him up after he had attacked Sophia who beat him up, and Alpha beheaded his mother.
-He proposes to help Negan escape, and Negan says he will think about it.
-Later on, Rick and Michonne discover Negan's empty cell.
-After his escape, Negan and Brandon enter Whisperer terrain.
-Here Brandon tells Negan that he wants Negan to pit Rick and the Whisperers against one another.
-In response, Negan stabs Brandon in the chest and enters the Whisperer zone alone.
-Shortly afterward, Negan is ambushed by a group of Whisperers led by Beta and is taken prisoner.
-They bring him to Alpha.
+While in his cell, Negan is visited by Brandon Rose, a young Hilltop resident who bears a grudge against Rick, Carl, Sophia, and the Whisperers; Rick had killed his father as an act of self-defense, Carl assaulted him after he had attacked Sophia, and Alpha beheaded his mother.
+He proposes to help Negan escape and the two enter Whisperer terrain.
+Brandon explains that he wants Negan to pit Rick and the Whisperers against one another.
+In response, Negan stabs Brandon in the chest and proceeds alone.
+Shortly afterward, Negan is ambushed by a group of Whisperers led by Beta, who brings him to Alpha.
 Negan introduces himself and declares his love for Alpha.
-Negan starts to live with the Whisperers, though without Beta's trust.
-During a night at camp, Negan sees two Whisperers trying to rape a woman.
-He stops them but is knocked down by Beta for interfering.
-Alpha explains that they allow for things like this to happen for women to prove their strength, causing Negan to become angry with her.
-Later that night, Negan and Alpha have a face to face conversation where Negan reveals how dead inside this world has made him and that he knows Alpha is just pretending to have no emotions, causing Alpha to break down.
+Negan starts to live with the Whisperers, though Beta is suspicious.
+Negan stops two Whisperers from raping a woman but is knocked down by Beta for interfering.
+Alpha explains that they allow for things like this to happen for women to prove their strength, which angers Negan.
+Later that night, Negan and Alpha have a private conversation where Negan reveals how the world has made him dead inside and that he knows Alpha is only pretending to have no emotions, causing Alpha to break down.
 Alpha says that maybe Negan does belong with the Whisperers after all.
-Negan then slits Alpha's throat and decapitates her, saying "wait until Rick gets a look at you...".
+Negan then slits Alpha's throat and decapitates her, musing "wait until Rick gets a look at you...".